mufas-hbm/terminal_quiz_game/README_p.md

 **Responsibilities:**

 * Presents interactive menus to the user.
-* Handles user input and validates it.
 * Navigates between different sections of the application.
 * Displays relevant information to the user.

 **Key Functionality:**

 * Displaying main menu, quiz menus, and question management menus.
-* Prompting user for input and validating it.
 * Directing program flow based on user input.

 ### `Quiz`